 2) the residency will include a public program component – exhibits, readings, performances, open houses or other cultural interactions open to the surrounding community.

-For FY16, individual artists and selected arts organizations will be eligible to participate.
-Individual artists may apply for SU-CASA through their local arts council; any organization that submitted an eligible FY16 Cultural Development Fund proposal may apply for SU-CASA through DCA.
-The program will support a total of 101 residencies for individuals and organizations at senior centers across the City’s 51 Council districts.
+In FY17, both individual artists and arts organizations will be eligible to participate.
+Individual artists may apply for SU-CASA through their local arts council; any organization that submitted an eligible FY17 Cultural Development Fund proposal may apply for SU-CASA through DCA.
+The program will support a total of 153 residencies for individuals and organizations at senior centers across the City’s 51 Council districts.

-QCA is proud to be part of this program on behalf of the borough of Queens.
-Queens Council on the Arts will accept applications from individual artists seeking residencies at participating senior centers in Queens only.
+Queens Council on the Arts (QCA) is proud to be part of this program on behalf of the borough of Queens.
+QCA will accept applications from individual artists seeking residencies at participating senior centers in Queens only.

 Individual artists-in-residence will receive a stipend in the amount of $4,500, an additional $1,000 materials/supplies budget, and access to materials and supplies from Materials for the Arts.
 Individual artists can apply directly to participate in the program without a fiscal sponsor.
 Artists may apply for up to two residencies.